Workshops and experimentation spaces

 Infographics workshop

-• Associate teachers: Corentin Ferbus, Pierre-Emmanuel Meunier and Serge Payen
+• Associate teachers: Corentin Ferbus, Pierre-Emmanuel Meunier, Serge Payen

 • Area: 143 m2